Posted by Taylor Armerding on Wednesday, February 13th, 2019

 Connected car security is a priority of the automotive industry, according to a recent report.
 But the shortage of resources and skills is a challenge.

 This is Part 2 of a three-part interview about cyber security practices in the automotive industry.
 Part 1 introduced automotive cyber security challenges.
-Part 3 is coming soon.
+Part 3 discusses how to improve auto software security testing.

 Synopsys and SAE International commissioned an independent survey of current cyber security practices in the automotive industry.
 The Ponemon Institute, which conducted the survey, questioned 593 professionals responsible for contributing to or assessing the security of automotive components.